Undergraduate + Postgraduate

 Professional accreditation

-The Bachelor of Arts and Master of Teaching (Secondary) (CM034) is accredited by the Teacher Registration Board of Western Australia (TRBWA) by the Australian Institute for Teaching and School Leadership (AITSL).
+The Master of Teaching - Secondary (32550) is accredited by the Teacher Registration Board of Western Australia (TRBWA).
+Graduates of the program will meet the qualification requirements for Provisional Registration with the TRBWA.

 Hear from secondary teaching students and staff